 This process of dialogue can happen both online and in person.”

-Module three of the Teaching and Learning Strategies for Higher Education online short course discusses how academics can build rapport and develop an interactive and inclusive learning environment.
+Module three of the Higher Education Teaching Certificate discusses how academics can build rapport and develop an interactive and inclusive learning environment.
 In the higher education context, low attendance and completion rates are a reality and sometimes outside of an academic’s control.
 However, two factors where academics have direct influence are academic experience and the learning environment.

 When students feel excluded from their learning experience, dropout rates increase.
 The implications for teachers lie in the need for them to alter their approaches or methods, and modes of instruction to foster meaningful relationships with and among their students.